Applications for Fall 2019 scholarships are due by Monday, May 13, 2019. CLICK HERE to download the application.

-For consideration, students should exhibit outstanding evidence in academic achievement, community service, and adherence to Rotary values.
+For consideration, students should exhibit outstanding evidence of academic achievement, clear goals, participation in community service, and adherence to Rotary values.
 Financial need is not a requirement, but a statement of need is welcome.

-The written portion of the scholarship application requires an official high school transcript with seal, a teacher reference, a letter of acceptance from a post-secondary school, documentation of community service experience, and a student-written essay focusing on how the applicant’s future will incorporate the Rotary theme of 'Service Above Self.'
-SAT/ACT scores and proof of financial need may be requested.
+The written portion of the scholarship application requires an official high school transcript with seal, SAT/ACT scores, a teacher reference, a letter of acceptance from a post-secondary school, documentation of community service experience, and a student-written essay focusing on how the applicant’s future will incorporate the Rotary theme of 'Service Above Self.'

-In addition, every month during the school year, the Branford Rotary honors a Student-of-the-Month from Branford High School.
+In addition to scholarships, every month during the school year, the Branford Rotary honors a Student-of-the-Month from Branford High School.
 These impressive students, chosen by their teachers, are presented with their awards at a Rotary breakfast, where they address the club.